Mexican Shrimp Cocktail Recipe

 • Cut through the top of the shell, starting at the wide end with kitchen shears.

-• Cut all the shrimp in this manner at once so you don’t have to keep setting your scissors down.
+• Remove the shells of all the shrimp in this manner at once, so you don’t have to keep setting your scissors down.

 • Peel and remove the vein (intestine) under a trickle of cold water.

-• If your shrimp is large, cut them in half through the middle to make them easier for your guests to eat.
+• If your shrimp are large, cut them in half through the middle to make them easier for your guests to eat.

 Three glasses of Mexican Shrimp Cocktail garnished with lime wedges.